UsmonjonQahhorov/enersok-site/README.md

 ### Running the Dev

 After installing NPM packages, open your code editor.
 Also, switch to `dev` branch and run the following command:
+> [!IMPORTANT]

-### Running backend
+> ### Running backend
-Images not synced with github.
+> Images not synced with github.
 So to run backend you need to get the images from the server (folder: public) and put it in your local public folder.
 Database synced with github, but to run actual data you need to use the database from the server (folder: database) and put it in your local database.

 ```shell